I was the neighbourhood's

 She seemed nice.
 But she never called me back.

 Enter, Sittercity.
 A friend of a friend posted their link on her fb feed and I thought I'd check it out.
 The company's based in Chicago and has been around for 10 years.
 They operate within the US (though also, apparently, within Peru for US military families), where they claim to have over two million caregivers signed up.
-Potential babysitters, nannies, other kinds of caregivers (dog carers and elder carers, as well as tutors) sign up for "free", paying $11 for a background check.
+Potential babysitters, nannies, other kinds of caregivers (dog carers and elder carers, as well as tutors) sign up for "free", paying $11 for their own background check.
 Then they can see a bunch of listings put up by parents and apply to the jobs they like with the click of a button.

 Parents get a one-week free membership.
 It doesn't allow you to do much: you can post an ad, but you can't respond to any of your applicants (unless you're sneaky like me and you try to source them on fb, which has a certain creepo factor).
 I paid $35 for one month and I've been happy with the two potential sitters I've met so far.
 One of them has a Master's in Marriage and Family Therapy; the other just moved to the city to go U of SF.
 Over ten other qualified sitters have applied.
 I am happy with the service.